Skip to main content

 Assessors have no incentive to lower values on their own

 For commercial properties, the deadline is May 31 or within 35 days of the Board of Review decision, whichever is later.
 For residential properties, the deadline is July 31.
-Missing these deadlines means you cannot challenge your assessment for the current tax year.
+Missing these deadlines means you cannot challenge your assessment for the current tax year — and with the 2026 Michigan assessment increases hitting commercial owners hard, the Tribunal is the primary appellate outlet for pushing back.
 See all property tax deadlines for Michigan, Ohio, and Indiana.

 Most Michigan Tax Tribunal cases take 12 to 24 months from filing to resolution.
 However, many commercial cases settle through stipulation well before a formal hearing takes place.
-The timeline depends on the complexity of the case, the county's caseload, and how quickly the parties can exchange valuation evidence.
+The timeline depends on the complexity of the case, the county's caseload — high-volume counties like Wayne County and Oakland County tend to have longer dockets — and how quickly the parties can exchange valuation evidence.
 Learn more about the appeal process.

 The Tribunal considers all three approaches to value: the sales comparison approach (comparable sales), the income approach (capitalized net operating income), and the cost approach (replacement cost minus depreciation).
 For commercial properties, the income approach is often the most persuasive.
 Strong evidence includes independent appraisals, income and expense statements, lease data, and market analysis.
+The Tribunal is also the venue for disputes over Michigan special acts exemptions like PA 198 (IFT) and PA 210 abatements, where the dispute often hinges on facility classification and eligibility rather than pure valuation.
 Read our guide on preparing appeal evidence.

 You are not legally required to have representation in the Small Claims Division.
 However, in the Entire Tribunal — where nearly all commercial cases are heard — professional representation is strongly recommended.
 The assessor will have experienced legal counsel, formal rules of evidence apply, and the quality of your valuation evidence directly determines the outcome.
+Owners weighing whether to file should also understand the cost of a property tax appeal before committing to the process.
 Get a free review to discuss your case with EPTA.

 Yes.
 The majority of commercial property tax cases at the Michigan Tax Tribunal settle through stipulation before reaching a formal hearing.
 Settlement can happen at any point — after the prehearing conference, during the exchange of valuations, or even on the day of the hearing.
-A stipulated settlement is a binding agreement between the property owner and the assessor on the property's value, and it avoids the uncertainty of a Tribunal decision.
+A stipulated settlement is a binding agreement between the property owner and the assessor on the property's value, and it avoids the uncertainty, expense, and delay of a Tribunal decision.
+Experienced practitioners prepare every file as if it will go to trial, which is precisely why municipalities are willing to negotiate — a well-built case changes the risk calculus on the other side of the table.
+See how EPTA handles the full commercial appeal process from filing through settlement.

 NEED TAX TRIBUNAL REPRESENTATION?